-A fun way to celebrate advent, the countdown to Christmas, and use up your worn-out jeans by providing a home for lots of different presents.
+A fun way to celebrate advent, the countdown to Christmas, and use up your worn-out jeans by providing a home for lots of different presents with this upcycled jeans advent calendar project.
 This would work especially well in a classroom because it is so visible!

 Finished size approx 1m square.